EGI-Federation/documentation/CONTRIBUTING.md

 Before proposing a contribution via pull request, ideally there is an open issue describing the need for your contribution (refer to this issue number when you submit the pull request).
-We have a 3 step process for contributions.
+We have a 3 steps process for contributions.

 1. Fork the project if you have not, and commit changes to a git branch.
    Documentation on building the documentation locally is available in the